Postal addressDepartment of Biotechnology Norwegian University of Science and Technology 7491 Trondheim Norway

 My main research focus areas are bacterial transcriptional and translational regulation, synthetic biology/metabolic engineering and metagenome/biodiscovery.

 I have been working with various organisms including E. coli, mesophilic and psychrophilic Pseudomonas sp., Streptomyces sp, Shewanella sp., Pseudoalteromonas sp., Synechocystis sp., lactic acid bacteria, and yeast.
 I am also one of the instructors of the iGEM (International Genetically Engineered Machine) competition NTNU-Trondheim team.

-The details and status of this year's project can be followed via iGEM wiki (the link will be available once the site is running).
-Stay tuned!
+The details and status of this year's project can be followed via the NTNU Trondheim 2014 iGEM wiki.

 Scientific, academic and artistic work

 Displaying a selection of activities.
 See all publications in the database

 - (2011) Continuous Control of the Flow in Biochemical Pathways through 5 ' Untranslated Region Sequence Modifications in mRNA Expressed from the Broad-Host-Range Promoter Pm.
 Applied and Environmental Microbiology. volum 77 (8).